What Legal Issues Can a Negligent Security Lawyer Handle?

 Our client was tragically shot and killed while living in her rented trailer park home.
 Our team’s thorough investigation revealed that the owner failed to properly address a significant violent crime problem on the premises.

-Joseph Osborne Secures Multi-Million Dollar Settlement Trasylol Settlement With Bayer Pharmaceuticals for $9.475 Million
+Joseph Osborne Secures Multi-Million Dollar Settlement With Bayer Pharmaceuticals for $9.475 Million

-Attorney Joseph A. Osborne was appointed to the Plaintiffs Steering Committee for the Trasylol Multidistrict Litigation.
-Trasylol is a drug used to limit bleeding during heart surgery and marketed by Bayer Pharmaceuticals.
+Attorney Joseph A. Osborne was appointed to the Plaintiffs Steering Committee for the Multidistrict Litigation.
+The drug is used to limit bleeding during heart surgery and marketed by Bayer Pharmaceuticals.